Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Appendix

 {\bf Bogoliubov-de Gennes (BdG) analysis:} The fluctuation $\delta {\Psi(r,t)}$ to the equilibrium order parameter in Eqn.~(\ref{pop}) is $\delta {\Psi}(r,t) = u(r) e^{-i\omega t}-v^*(r) e^{i\omega t}$, where $u(r)$ and $v(r)$ are Bogoliubov amplitudes and $\omega$ is the excitation frequency.
 Linearization of the three coupled Gross-Pitaevskii Eqs.~(\ref{inter_gp2d-1})-(\ref{inter_gp2d-2}) and the conjugate set of equations using perturbed order parameter in Eq.~(\ref{pop}) yields following six-coupled BdG equations:

 where $\nabla^2_r = -\partial^2/(2\partial r^2)-{\partial}/(2 r\partial r)$, $l_z = 1$ for phase I and $0$ for phase II.
-To solve coupled Eqs.~(\ref{bdg-1u})-(\ref{bdg-3v}), we use finite-difference method to discretize these equations over the spatial radial grid \cite{GAO2020109058}, thus transforming the BdG equations to a matrix eigenvalue equation which can be solved using standard matrix diagonalization subroutines.
+To solve coupled Eqs.~(\ref{bdg-1u})-(\ref{bdg-3v}), we use the finite-difference method to discretize these equations over the spatial radial grid \cite{GAO2020109058}, thus transforming the BdG equations to a matrix eigenvalue equation, which can be solved using standard matrix diagonalization subroutines.
+To discretize the BdG equations, we used a radial grid consisting of $N_r = 256$ points with a radial step-size of $\Delta r = 0.05$, which results in a $6N_r\times 6N_r$ matrix eigen-value problem.
+It is to noted that Eqs.~(\ref{bdg-1u})-(\ref{bdg-3v}) for $l_z = 0$ and $\delta = 0$, remain invariant if $l_q\ne 0$ is changed to $-l_q$ with simultaneous interchange of the $j = +1$ and $j = -1$ components.
+It implies that for non-zero magnetic quantum number of excitation ($l_q\ne 0$), $\pm l_q$ excitation modes in the single-particle excitation spectrum, viz.
+Fig.~\ref{single_spectrum}, will be degenerate.
+For the same reason, $\pm l_q$ modes with $\l_q\ne 0$ of a polar-core vortex solution are also degenerate, for example in Fig.~\ref{inter_spect}(c).
+In the presence of detuning $(\delta \ne 0)$ or angular momentum ($l_z\ne 0$), this invariance is not there, and as a result, $\pm l_q$ excitations with $l_q\ne 0$ are no longer degenerate in the coreless vortex phase.

 \end{widetext}